marcinpopielec/Pipelines_Construction_Database/README.md

  - click Connect.
  You can change the password using the command: ALTER USER CONSTRUCTION IDENTIFIED BY new_password;

-5. Last step is to copy attached [script: generate_construction.sql](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/generate_construction.sql), paste it in Worksheet of your created user and run this sript.
+5. Last step is to copy attached [script: generate_construction.sql](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/generate_construction.sql), paste it in worksheet of your created user and run this sript.
 6. To see a list of tables, find CONSTRUCTION@XEPDB1 on the left sidebar and then tables:

 ![1](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/3.jpg?raw=true)